noobling/prof-comp/Sprint 1/Estimation Documents/General Scope of Work Document.md

 	### 2.5 System Model [Or is it a mobile-server relationship?]
 	The model we have chosen is a 2 level client-server relationship.
 The client being the application, which stores data on the server and then receives it back once it has been aggregated into an excel spreadsheet.

 		#### 2.5.1 Scenarios
-		[TODO Scenarios in which people might use the application]
+		[TODO Scenarios in which people might use the application] User will first create their own account(user name and password).
+After user login, the app lead user to home page which contain user history data at middle, navigation tools at left side including 'change personal detail', 'start a new sleep record'.
+The user can start a new sleep record by fill in the questionnire on mobile phone.
+After a questionnire is complete, it submit to server via a webservice port and the data will saved as excel spredsheet in server side SQL database.
+Meanwhile, the data will saved in local datase on mobile phone as well and can visualise to user.